 The application for Karl lists his name as Wm Karl Hackett and was dated January 30, 1937.
 Birth date and location are September 5, 1893 in Carthage, Missouri; parents are listed as Wm Germain Hackett and Anna Lee Scott; home address was 5607 Virginia Ave., Hollywood, California.
 His employer is "Free Lance Picture Actor".
 (Listing his father as Wm Germain Hackett appears to be a bit of "fudging" by Karl - info indicates his father's name was William G. Germain.)

 The application for Ruby Moore Germain was dated April 1, 1938.
 She was born 1/1/1898 in Dallas, Texas; parents were Charles Alexander Moore and Katharine Brennan (Moore); home address was 871 N. Oxford Ave, Los Angeles, California.
 Ruby listed her employer as Alfred C. Watts, 1128 N. Flores, and she began work on January 9, 1938.

-Jim Tipton's Find A Grave does not have a photo of the grave marker.
-There you will find two separate records, one listed for Hackett and the other for Germain.
+Jim Tipton's Find A Grave website has a photo of the grave marker.
+There you will find two separate records, one for Hackett and one for Germain.
 Both records show interment at the Los Angeles National Cemetery (military cemetery), Los Angeles, California:

 With info that Hackett came from Carthage, Missouri, I jotted off an e-mail to the Powers Museum in Carthage, Missouri asking if they had any info on our subject.
 I did not receive a response.
 The Powers Museum website is at: http://www.powersmuseum.com/

-Carthage, Missouri also has a Hall of Carthage Heroes website: https://hallofcarthageheroes.wordpress.com/
+Carthage, Missouri also has a Hall of Carthage Heroes website ...
+Hackett is not on the list: https://hallofcarthageheroes.wordpress.com/